affrae/ghas-report-downloader/README.md

 - [ ] Better details in the list reports function to help choose which report
 - [ ] Actually implement downloading the report
+- [ ] Option to download the report for the most recent commit to a PR source branch
 - [ ] Better docs

 ### Mid term